Pádraig Ó Tuama: Career

 Ó Tuama has featured on Thought for the Day on BBC Radio 4, BBC Radio Scotland and BBC Radio Ulster.
 He has presented Something Understood on BBC Radio 4, and An Saol Ó Dheas on RTÉ.
 In 2021, he hosted the first season of The Corrymeela Podcast, and an episode of On Being with Krista Tippett.
 His interviewees have included Hanif Abdurraqib, The Edge, Mary McAleese, Martin Hayes, Billy Collins and Joy Harjo.

 In 2011, along with Paul Doran, Ó Tuama co-founded Tenx9, a storytelling initiative based in Belfast.
 Tenx9 events have since been held in Nashville and Melbourne.

 From 2014 to 2019, Ó Tuama was the leader of the Corrymeela Community, Ireland's oldest peace and reconciliation organisation.
 He has also collaborated with and worked for a number of other mediation organisations, including Co-operation Ireland, Mediation Northern Ireland, and Place for Hope.
 He is a frequent speaker at Greenbelt Festival.

+In 2025 Ó Tuama joined the faculty of Yale Divinity School as the Professor in the Practice of Spirituality.

 Personal life

 Ó Tuama is gay, and has been a vocal supporter of the legalisation of same-sex marriage.
-He has been outspoken against the practice of ‘reparative’ or ‘conversion therapy’.
+He has been outspoken against the practice of "reparative" or "conversion therapy".